ONEcampaign/net_flows/output/README.md

 for all counterpart_areas, presented as net flows (inflows - outflows).
 It is created by the script [net_flows.py](../scripts/analysis/net_flows.py).

+All of the files above have an additional version ending in `_china_as_counterpart_type`, which separates inflows and outflows from China as a counterpart type, from the rest of the data.

+### Projections
+(forthcoming)

 ## Data viz outputs